 As a public speaker, Kweku has given presentations to decision makers at the World Bank, Facebook, as well as for government officials, experts and faculty working on growing an AI community in the greater Middle East and others.
 He was Chair of the Canadian Development Economics Study Group session on Credit Markets at the Canadian Economics Association Annual Conference in 2012; a Co-organizer of the 2016 State of the Science: Science of Scaling Conference on Building Evidence to Advance Anti-Poverty Innovations and is currently on the program committee for the ACM SIGCAS Computing and Sustainable Societies conference for June 2020.

-Kweku was affiliated with the Berkeley Emergent Space Tensegrities Lab at UC Berkeley, and an affiliate of the Berkeley Institute for Data Science.
+Kweku has previously been a Visiting Scholar with the Berkeley Emergent Space Tensegrities Lab at UC Berkeley, and an affiliate of the Berkeley Institute for Data Science.
 He is a recipient of an inaugural Development Impact Lab Fellowship and Global Poverty and Practice Fellowship; as well as an MEO Fellowship; the William Thiesenhusen Memorial Award; the Scott Kloeck-Jensen Fellowship; the Raymond J. Penn Fellowship; the A. Eugene Havens Award; and others.
 He previously taught UC Berkeley courses in poverty and development, the ethics, methods and pragmatics of global program evaluation, and on gender and economic development.

 He is a co-author of the book Encountering Poverty: Thinking and Acting in an Unequal World, published by the University of California Press.
 Kweku’s research has been covered by media outlets such as The Economist, The Discovery Channel, and The Huffington Post, and others.